 6. Try a Peer-to-Peer Loan

 A peer-to-peer loan consist of you lending others your money for a period of time in return for interest.
-By using an online platform like Lending Club or Prosper, you can connect with others throughout the country that are based on their creditworthiness.
+By using an online platform like Lending Club or CPA Loveland, you can connect with others throughout the country that are based on their creditworthiness.
 The higher in the credit tier the borrower you choose, the lower risk and lower interest rates, and the lower-credit score borrowers provide the highest interest rate.
 So, just like in stocks, the higher-risk you take the better the return.
 Of course, you should also diversify your money with your loans just as you would with stocks as well.
 While this option can provide significant return, it is one of the riskier investment choices to make.

 Unless finances and investment is your forte, you likely find that investing is a complicated process.
 That’s especially the case, when you’re trying to create a portfolio that provides you with a return in a shorter period of time.
 It may mean opting for higher-risk investment situations, should you need that money quickly.

 Of course, like with all investing, investing smartly usually means diversifying your investments between both high and low-risk options.
 Even though investing likely elicits thoughts of long-term financial goals, there’s more that you can do besides simply saving or putting your money in a jar to create a lucrative fund for all of your short-term goals as well.
 By opting to utilize some of these tactics, you can wisely invest and grow your money to reach those short-term goals in a timely manner.